 Some places we tried were clearly too crowded for comfort, so after admiring the beaches, and Roaring Camp steam engine from the car, we went for a walk along the Santa Cruz, Big Trees and Pacific rail line, in Felton.
 An almost-never-used rail line is a great place to walk, away from both people and poison oak.

 Some of our memorable meals included dinner in the redwoods at Casa Nostra in Ben Lomond, and a delicious lunch at the The Crepe Place in Santa Cruz in an outdoor room with glass bottle walls.
 We had fun drinking Barbera wine in the glasses made for our wedding twenty years ago.
 We particularly enjoyed lunch at Shadowbrook Restaurant in Capitola, the only place where we ate indoors.
 We arrived early in the afternoon and were seated in a very large room which was empty when we arrived and had only two other tables filled by the time we finished.

 Our best walk was at the Henry Cowell Redwoods State Park where the trails are set up for social distancing.

 We still plan to take our big international trip once the world settles down a bit, but that may not be for quite a while.

-If you want to receive Katysblog posts by email, please sign up using the Sign Me Up! button (upper right).
+If you want to receive Katysblog posts by email, please sign up using the Sign Me Up! button (upper right on Katysblog home).